linq2db/linq2db.EntityFrameworkCore/README.md

 # Know limitations
 - No Lazy loading
 - No way to work with in-memory database
-- `HasConversion` for properties currently not supported.
-Can be done via linq2db's `MappingSchema.Default.SetConverter()` function.

 # Help!
 It doesn't work!